ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2022.02.02.md

 Sprint Review:

 - Release created and deployed on time
-- see how early deployment worked for coming sprint - created more patches?  scientists tested early as was point?
+- See how deploying early worked for the upcoming sprint/cycle - did we create more patches as a result?
+Did scientists test early as that was the whole point?